 Growing blackberries – Tips and Tricks

-- avoid growing blackberries on positions where previously were grown plants like potatoes, tomatoes, raspberries, peppers, grapes, apples and peaches.
+- avoid growing blackberries in positions where previously were grown plants like potatoes, tomatoes, raspberries, peppers, grapes, apples, and peaches.
 These plants share similar diseases and pests with blackberries.

-- blackberries should be grown on the positions on which previously grew plants like Sudan grass, wheat, oats or rye.
-If you plan on growing blackberries in large flower pots, it is best to use good, sterile, potting soil.
+- blackberries should be grown in the positions on which previously grown plants like Sudan grass, wheat, oats, or rye.
+If you plan on growing blackberries in large flower pots, it is best to use good, sterile potting soil.

-- blackberries like mulching - to prevent soil erosion, reduce moisture evaporation and prevent weeds to grow, spread mulch across the topsoil in your blackberry rows or pots.
+- blackberries like mulching - to prevent soil erosion, reduce moisture evaporation and prevent weeds from growing, spread mulch across the topsoil in your blackberry rows or pots.
 The best mulch for blackberries is mulch based on pine bark and wheat straw.
-Also, using black plastic foil is also recommended, especially if drip irrigation system is in place – be sure to protect black plastic foil with mulch, since such plastic is not very durable when exposed to strong sunlight.
-Organic mulch is preferred, since it slowly decompose and feeds the plants gradually and keep the pH factor in desired range (pH 5.5 – 6.5 for blackberries)
+Also, using black plastic foil is also recommended, especially if a drip irrigation system is in place – be sure to protect black plastic foil with mulch since such plastic is not very durable when exposed to strong sunlight.
+Organic mulch is preferred since it slowly decomposes and feeds the plants gradually, and keeps the pH factor in the desired range (pH 5.5 – 6.5 for blackberries)

 - if you take care of your blackberries, they will bear fruits for 15-20 years, some even more.
 Planning is very important before planting such long-lived plants.

-Long Story Short - if you have small patch of soil in your garden, or you have space for few 60cm (2 feet) flower pots, grow blackberries - these plants will give you ample of healthy and tasty fruits, while leaves can be used for making great tea.
+Long Story Short - if you have a small patch of soil in your garden, or you have space for a few 60cm (2 feet) flower pots, grow blackberries - these plants will give you ample healthy and tasty fruits, while leaves can be used for making great tea.

 Companion planting is a practice used in gardening and agriculture where certain plants are grown near others to either enhance their growth, deter pests, or provide other benefits.